Consultation on proposed Government Procurement Rules 4th Edition

 Government procurement can and should be used to support wider social, economic and environmental outcomes that go beyond the immediate purchase of goods and services.

-The Government Rules of Sourcing (the Rules) support good practice for procurement planning, approaching the supplier community and contracting.
+The Government Procurement Rules (the Rules; formerly known as the Government Rules of Sourcing) support good practice for procurement planning, approaching the supplier community and contracting.

-In 2018 Cabinet agreed that government contracts could be more explicitly leveraged to support the Government’s economic strategy and broader outcomes, and that the Government Rules of Sourcing should be updated to enable this.
+In 2018 Cabinet agreed that government contracts could be more explicitly leveraged to support the Government’s economic strategy and broader outcomes, and that the Government Procurement Rules should be updated to enable this.

 About the consultation

-We are consulting with government agencies, suppliers and interested public to get their feedback before we present suggested amendments to Government.
-This will be the 4th edition of the Rules, since their inception in 2013.
+We consulted with government agencies, suppliers and interested public to get their feedback before we presented suggested amendments to Government.
+This was the 4th edition of the Rules since their inception in 2013.

-The Government Procurement Rules 4th edition will replace the 3rd edition of the Government Rules of Sourcing.
+The Government Procurement Rules 4th edition replaced the 3rd edition of the Government Rules of Sourcing.

-The principle changes that we would like feedback on are:
+The principal changes that we requested feedback on are:

 • the new Broader Outcomes Rules (Rules 16-20)